- 4 minutes to read

 A number to the left of the adapter displays the number of configured connections that:

-- Have no connection issues with a green circle above it ().
+- Have been successfully connected - with a green circle above it ().

-- Have connection issues with a red triangle above it ().
+- Have connection errors - with a red triangle above it ().

 Connecting adapters enable Axonius to pull assets information from many sources across the organization, including: